Vivek-04022001/documentation/docs/glossary.md

 Configuration registry
     In Plone and in general, the configuration registry is where resources are registered for an application.

-    In Volto, it is a singleton object modeled using JavaScript modules.
+    In Volto, it's a singleton object modeled using JavaScript modules.
     It is accessible from the Volto project by importing the module `@plone/volto/config` with `import registry from '@plone/volto/config'`.
     It contains the configuration of the Volto app.